MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/finance-insights/finance-insights-troubleshooting-faq.md

 The **Customer payment predictions** feature requires more than 100 transactions in the previous six to nine months.
 The transactions can include free text invoices, sales orders, and customer payments.
 This data must be spread across the **On-time**, **Late**, and **Very late** settings defined on the **Configuration** page.

 The **Budget proposal** feature requires a minimum of three years of budget or actual data.
 This solution uses three to ten years of data in the projections.
 More than three years will provide better results.
-The data itself works best when there is variation in the values.
-If the data contains all constant data, such as a lease expense, the training may fail because the lack of variation doesn’t require AI to project the amounts.
+The data works best when there's variation in the values.
+If the data contains all constant data, such as a lease expense, the training might fail because the lack of variation doesn’t require AI to project the amounts.

-## Symptom 9: "Table with name, 'msdyn_paypredpredictionresultentities' does not exist.
+## Issue 9: "Table with name, 'msdyn_paypredpredictionresultentities' does not exist.
 The remote server returned an error: (404) Not Found..." error

 ### Resolution